alamaison/emacs-cmake-project/README.md

 # Configuring build tree #

-Use `M-x cmake-project-configure-project' to configure or reconfigure a CMake build tree.
+Use `M-x cmake-project-configure-project` to configure or reconfigure a CMake build tree.
 The function finds the source automatically based on the current buffer.